Although every career takes unexpected turns, the twisting path for mine has surely been the strangest.

 I got my best reviews from the poets.
 They at least knew how to appreciate talent: "Beauty is truth, truth beauty".
 Now that's what I'm talkin' about.

 My favorite times arrived with twentieth century science.
 There was nothing like those lavish productions of space travel, those poignant dramas of modern medicine.
-But I won't kid you, the work schedule was grueling.
-Take my advice: never work for Quantum Mechanics.
-It actually requires you to be in two places at the same time.
+But the schedule was grueling.
+Some free advice: never work for Quantum Mechanics.
+It literally requires you to be in two places at the same time.

 The 60’s, as you know, were off the hook.
 Sociologists made a huge deal about reality being “socially constructed”.
 Whatever that means.
 Suddenly I was in a casting call with every hunter/gatherer from the rain forest.
 One of those little guys tried to lay some mushrooms on me.
 Claimed they would show me the face of Truth.
 But I had to pass.
 I see enough of that in the mirror each morning.